Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

 In other words, all methods for constructing a shadow lead to the same end result\footnote{ The results of Ref.~\cite{gitton2022solvable} prove that all methods for computing shadow maps are equivalent for assessing simplex-embeddability; our result is stronger as it refers to full equivalence as GPTs.}.
 Thus, we sometimes refer to `the' shadow of a fragment, since all shadows are equivalent.

-Yet another equivalent characterization of GPT fragment shadows is the following: a GPT shadow of a fragment $f$ is any GPT $G$ such that there is a full embedding of $f$ into $G$.
-This is very useful, as it means that one can verify that a given embedding defines a shadow map simply by checking that 1) its codomain is a valid GPT, and 2) it is a full embedding.
+Yet another equivalent characterization of GPT shadows is the following: a GPT shadow of a fragment $f$ is any GPT system $G$ such that there is a full GPT embedding of $f$ into $G$.
+This is very useful, as it means that one can verify that a given embedding defines a shadow map simply by checking that 1) its codomain is a valid GPT system, and 2) it is a full embedding.

-In Appendix~\ref{LinearityFromEmpAd}, we also prove the following: \begin{restatable}{lemma}{fragsub} The shadow map for a given fragment is faithful if and only if the fragment is tomographic. \end{restatable}
+In Appendix~\ref{LinearityFromEmpAd}, we also prove the following: \begin{restatable}{lemma}{fragsub} The shadow map for a given fragment is faithful if and only if the fragment is relatively tomographic. \end{restatable}

 For example, the shadow map in the example of Subsection~\ref{example1} is a (nontrivial) projection on the nontomographic fragment in question, and so fails to be faithful.

 The idea of GPT fragment shadows has appeared (at least indirectly) a number of times in the literature~\cite{Holevo1982,gitton2022solvable,muller2023testing}.
 Most notably, the notion of an ``alternative reduced space'' representation introduced in Ref.~\cite{gitton2022solvable} is an instance of Definition~\ref{defn:shadow} when one takes the probability rule to be an inner product (and specializes to quantum theory).
 Indeed, Ref.~\cite{gitton2022solvable} presents two different ways of computing such a shadow via projections.
 These two methods are illustrated in Example~2 in Subsection~\ref{twodisk} below.